 Interest rate risk

 Interest rate structural risk is defined as the risk of loss incurred in the event of a change in interest rates that would lead to a loss in value of balance sheet and off-balance sheet transactions, excluding any trading portfolio transactions.
-There are three different types of interest rate risk (the fixed interest rate risk, the basis risk and the fixing risk).
+Since Caisse Française de Financement Local does not have a trading portfolio, it is not concerned by this exception.

 Non-privileged debt is not concerned by these hedging operations.
 In fact, debt contracted by Caisse Française de Financement Local with its shareholder to finance over-collateralization is borrowed either directly with a Eonia index and does not need to be swapped, or with a Euribor index and thus finances assets also indexed on Euribor.
 Short-term debt owed the Banque de France with a fixed rate (if any) is not hedged, but finances fixed rate assets.